Overboard poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Dean actively chooses to claim Joanna as his wife "Annie" at the hospital, bringing her home to his chaotic household.
 He commits to the deception, crossing into the new world of their reversed roles., moving from reaction to action.

 The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
 Here, Grant arrives and "rescues" Joanna, revealing the truth about her identity.
 Her memory returns instantly.
 The life she built with Dean dies as she realizes everything was a lie.
-She leaves, heartbroken and furious., shows the protagonist at their lowest point.
+She leaves, heartbroken and furious., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Joanna overhears Grant admit he only wanted her back for her money, revealing his callousness.
 She realizes her real family is Dean and the boys.
 She chooses love and authenticity over wealth and pretense., demonstrating the transformation achieved throughout the journey.